 The solution to minimising project lead time is to automate all recurring processes in the design stage.
 CAD usage cuts down a lot of grunt work that is a part of manual sketching, without affecting the quality.

 For instance, companies offering custom products have the increased pressure of creating proposal documents and drawings as fast as possible.
 Best guess costings are expected for orders that are not guaranteed.
-Engineering departments’ resources are wasted on tasks that can be automated.
-On incorporating automation, more time is available to innovate and add value to the product.
+Engineering and procurement departments’ resources are wasted on tasks that can be automated.
+By incorporating automation into procurement processes, more time is available to innovate and add value to the product.

 One such way is to get automated production quotes from cloud manufacturing service providers.
 This significantly reduces the time spent on procurement processes and gives a price instantly based on CAD models.
 This way engineers can, in turn, quote their own clients.
 Such speed can often win a job.